archf/ansible-accounts/README.md

 This roles contains tasks relying on the `synchronize` module (rsync) and therefore it requires the `openssh` daemon to be running.

+However, if no underlying connection is not `ssh`, it will fall back to the copy module.

 ## Description